AaronAmberman/VTS.Data/README.md

 This namespace contains classes that can be used to read and write VTS files.

 ### VtsWriter
-The writer that reads the VtsCustomScenarioObject runtime object and writes the its object graph to the VTS file.
+The writer that reads the VtsCustomScenarioObject runtime object and writes its object graph to the VTS file.
 This type is static and only has 1 public method, *WriteVtsFile*.

 ### VtsReader
 The reader that reads through the file and constructs the object graph from the file.
 This type is static and only has 1 public method, *ReadVtsFile*.